ezhil2407/Image_processing/README.md

 Cool Features
 Image-to-Image Search: Upload a photo and find others that look similar.
-Text-to-Image Search: Type something like "sunset beach" and see matching images.
+Text-to-Image Search: Type "sunset beach" and see matching images.
 Pinecone Power: Stores and searches image data super efficiently.
 CLIP Magic: Uses openai/clip-vit-base-patch32 to create top-notch embeddings.
 FastAPI Backbone: A speedy API keeps everything running smoothly.
 Streamlit Interface: A slick, easy-to-use frontend for searching.
-Ready to Scale: Deploy it on platforms like Heroku or Render with ease.
+Ready to Scale: Deploy it easily on platforms like Heroku or Render.
 How It’s Organized
 Here’s a peek at the project’s folder structure: